Koninklijke Philips N.V. – Annual report – 31 December 2022

 Other claims

 In addition, some of Philips Respironics’ business partners such as distributors and durable medical equipment providers have filed or threatened to file claims alleging economic losses suffered as a consequence of the voluntary recall.
-In particular, Philips Respironics is engaging with certain of its business partners on the level of compensation they allege to be entitled to under Philips Respironics’ replacement program of the Recalled Devices.
+Philips Respironics is engaging with certain of its business partners on the level of compensation they allege to be entitled to under Philips Respironics’ replacement program of the Recalled Devices.

 It is the company’s assessment that it is possible but not probable that these cases could lead to a certain outflow of economic resources.
 The company is not able to reliably estimate the financial impact, if any.
 In the event of an adverse outcome, these matters could have a material impact on the company’s consolidated financial position, results of operations and cash flows.